snehaadak/Birthday-Webpage-Template/Birthday Webpage.md

 # ✨ Features:

 🎥 Displays a video or main image at the top.
-🖼️ Memories Section – Showcases memorable pictures with captions (e.g., "Picture 1", "picture 2").
+🖼️ Memories Section – Showcases memorable pictures (e.g., "Picture 1", "picture 2").
 🎂 Interative Cards – A personalized greeting message with emojis and fun styling.
 ✉ Letter Section -  Which opens up the letter section where you can write the personalised digital letter for the person.
 💖 Responsive Design – Works on desktop and mobile screens.